Thinking about Arbitration?

 I didn’t even know I needed this class before I took it.
 Thanks for your help."

-Irwin's Pepperdine class
+Attorney in Irwin's Pepperdine class

 It is a process in which the arbitrator is asked to make a decision (or series of decisions).
 It can be binding or non-binding at the election of the parties.
 The California Code of Civil Procedure provides one set of rules and procedures.
 Organizations like the American Arbitration Association (AAA) and the National Association of Securities Dealers (NASD) have other rules and procedures to which the parties are contractually bound.
 If you have ever bought or sold a house, you have encountered ADR clauses.
 If you are required to arbitrate by agreement or contract, you may have the ability to choose your Arbitrator--a good thing--or you may not.
 The terms of selection are usually a part of the ADR provisions.